2ndSightLab/test-rust-service/README.md

 A sample Rust service that demonstrates how to use the rust-service library to build a secure, production-ready service.
 This service implements a TimeAction that prints the current time with comprehensive logging and configuration management.

+**Updated for rust-service v0.1.0**: This project has been updated to work with the new rust-service library structure that separates the service framework from the executable implementation.

 __Building and Testing__

 ```bash